 This course covers the fundamental moral issues concerning the Christian ordering of human sexuality in marriage and the family.
 Sexuality raises questions about our theological understandings of intimacy, love, God and creation.
 It also raises practical questions about the nature of moral discernment, personal character and "how do we marry?"
 Finally, it raises questions about brokenness, sin, grace, reconciliation and the church as redeeming community.
 This course will provide a foundation for addressing these issues in the Christian life.
 Through this course the student will critically interact with multiple theological points of view from a standpoint that attempts to be faithful to Evangelical commitments and the historical orthodoxy of the church.
-Curricular area: TE
+Curricular area.
+TE history of discussion and will be applied to church ministries, especially discipleship ministries.
+Curricular area: TE; NT; Ministry Elective; General Elective